2025 Annual Meeting & MuseumExpo Open Call for Proposals

 How does my proposal connect to the AAM theme?

-Be clear in your proposal description while highlighting the connection to the theme: Thriving Museums, Healthy Communities.
+Be clear in your proposal description while highlighting the connection to the theme: Museums & Trust.
 You will be asked to describe how you intend to interact with the audience, and what the attendee will gain by attending your proposed roundtable, session, flash, workshop, or poster.

 Who’s my audience?